AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 **Entity parameters required**

 * `entity.categoryId` or the item attribute for popularity based if the criteria is based on the current or the item attribute.
-* Nothing needs to be passed for Most Viewed/Top sold across the site.
+* Nothing must be passed for Most Viewed/Top sold across the site.

 **Readings**